pvdz/zeparser3/tests/testcases/parser/await/await_as_arg_name/arrow/async_arrow_in_global.md

 `````
 throws: Parser error!
-  Async arrows can not have arg bindings named `await` because it is considered a keyword
+  The arguments of an async arrow cannot contain an await varname because it is still illegal when refining the cover grammar

 async (await) => x
               ^------- error